The Future Is Wild: Development and production

 The idea for The Future Is Wild was first conceived in 1996 by Joanna Adams, a British entrepreneur who has previously produced documentaries on modern and extinct animals.
 As an independent producer, Adams wanted to create a documentary series different from anything that had come before, and something that could not be copied by larger production companies.
 The series was envisioned as an entertaining, informative and inspirational way to explain planetary change and evolution, suitable for the popular market worldwide.
 In 1996, the concept of the series, and ideas for an accompanying multimedia franchise, was first unveiled at the Frankfurt Book Fair and the MIPTV Media Market.

 The Future Is Wild was influenced by Scottish geologist and paleontologist Dougal Dixon's 1981 book After Man, which imagines wildlife and ecosystems 50 million years in the future.
 Dixon was brought in as a consultant early on in the development of the series and designed many of the creatures featured.
 The series was not able to use any of Dixon's creatures from After Man, given that the rights to adapting After Man were at this time owned by DreamWorks SKG.
 Nevertheless, several creatures were similar to Dixon's earlier designs, such as the Gannetwhale, a seal-like bird similar to whale-like penguins in After Man.

 The series was created in close collaboration with scientists, filmmakers and animators.
 Although the future creatures and environments created for the series are all fictional, they were based on evolutionary principles and grounded in science.
 According to Adams: "If you look at the creatures, you cannot say with any degree of accuracy that this is going to happen, but what you can say is, given certain conditions, creatures like this could develop."
 Adams felt that it was important that the series would not just be dismissed as "another science-fiction fantasy", but that it would instead be seen as something credible.
 The geography of the future worlds depicted were designed through collaboration with geologists, and botanists and weather experts were consulted for the future environments.
 In addition to Dougal Dixon, several other animal experts, biomechanics engineers, and other scientists took part in designing the animals in the series.

 In total, development and production of The Future Is Wild took six years.
 Throughout its development, some television executives had very different and conflicting ideas of what the series should be.
 In particular, some were concerned about humans being absent and wished for a contrived explanation as to what happened to humanity.
 Adams co-produced the series with the Franco-German channel Arte, the German ZDF, the Austrian ORF, the Italian Mediaset and the American Animal Planet and Discovery Channel.
 In total, the series cost £5 million to make.
-The BBC hoped that the miniseries would repeat the success it had with its prehistoric nature documentary series Walking with Dinosaurs, which attracted 17 million viewers in 1999.